dansantander/ruby-slackbot/README.md

 ### Usage

-To start using the bot you'll need to create a file named `.env` in the root folder of the project and paste in your Slack API Token as follows:
+- To start using the bot you'll need to create a file named `.env` in the root folder of the project and paste in your Slack API Token as follows:
 `SLACK_API_TOKEN=<your token>`
-Once you have everything set, you can start the bot by running `rackup` from your terminal inside the main directory.
+- Once you have everything set, you can start the bot by running `rackup` from your terminal inside the main directory.
-After the bot is running, you can invite it to a Slack channel (in the workspace you created before) like this:
+- After the bot is running, open Slack and add the workspace you created.
+You can invite the bot to a Slack channel like this:

 ![invite](./gifs/invite.gif)